YSiAllison/YSiAllison.github.io/_pages/project2.md

 We have a more detailed tutorial for all functions using an example data included in the CNVreg package.

-Please see the CNVreg vignette for a quick tour of the CNVreg package.
+Please see the [CNVreg Vignette](https://cran.r-project.org/web/packages/CNVreg/vignettes/CNVReg_vig.html) for a quick tour of the CNVreg package.

 <img src="/files/continuous_simu.png" alt="projects" width="1000"/>